Visit Podiatry Institute of the South

 You can also reduce your risk of PAD by getting more exercise, reducing fat and salt in your diet, and giving up smoking.
 You should also have your cholesterol levels, and blood pressure monitored, and get the treatment you need to manage your health.

-To learn more about PAD and how to protect your vascular health, call Vascular and Vein Institute of the South or make an appointment online today.
+To learn more about PAD and how to protect your vascular health, call us today or schedule an appointment online.